jofraley/Hacking_JavaScript/labs/jsapi/add_scene_layer/lab.md

       ], function(Map, SceneView, SceneLayer) {
    ```

-3. Now let's add the buildings scene layer to the scene:
+3. Now let's add the buildings scene layer to the map:

   ```javascript
 	    var buildingsSL = new SceneLayer({